Search

 Minimize mechanical vibration and wind noise: The sensor is sensitive to vibrations and wind noise.
 Mounting the sensor on a stable surface can help reduce these disturbances.

-Consider the sensing range: Keep in mind that this sound sensor has a limited sensing range, typically around 10 inches.
+Consider the sensing range: Keep in mind that this sound sensor arduino has a limited sensing range, typically around 10 inches.
 For accurate readings, generate the noise closer to the sensor to ensure reliable detection.

 Leave a Comment